-The UNFSA, the MHLC consultation report, and Convention text all point to the requirements for Commission data handling capabilities and specifically the need for regional DBMS capabilities.
-Priority data requirements of the Commission in the short- to mid-term are likely to consist of fishery and biological data, including annual catch estimates; catch and effort data; and biological information, specifically length frequency data.
-Data sources are likely to include flag and coastal state reported catch and effort estimates, and observer data and port sampling data.
+The UNFSA, the MHLC consultation report, and Convention text all point to the need for Commission data handling capabilities, specifically regional DBMS capabilities.

+Priority data requirements of the Commission in the short- to mid-term have been identified by SCG, namely fishery data (including annual catch estimates, operational catch and effort data) and biological information, specifically length frequency data.
+Data sources are likely to include both flag state and coastal state sourced catch and effort statistics, and observer and port sampling programme data.

-WCPFC/PrepCon/WP.3 presented a series of alternative organisations to meet the science provision requirements of the Commission.
-WCPFC/PrepCon/WP.7
+WCPFC/PrepCon/WP.3 presented a series of alternative organisational structures to meet the science provision requirements of the Commission.
+This matter was progressed in WCPFC/PrepCon/WP.7, which